AutomationPanda/behavior-driven-python/README.md

 They are companions to Python conference talks and the [Automation Panda](https://automationpanda.com/) blog.

+The feature files in each project are practically identical.
+However, the step definitions and related implementations are different because they depend upon the framework.

 The `cucumbers.py` module contains a simple *CucumberBasket* class.
-It is shared by the example projects for unit testing.
+The example projects share it for unit testing.